Frequently Asked Questions

 What makes this platform different?

-Members say that what keeps them motivated, inspired, and consistent in implementing the resources is the quality of materials, the fact that lessons are divided by the area of study and that many of them are Montessori-inspired.
-Also, having guidance, community support, and ease that the site provides is a game-changer!
+Members would tell you that what keeps them motivated, inspired, and consistent while doing activities is the simplicity of presentation, quality of materials, and variety and scope!
+Also, lessons are divided by the area of study and age, and many are Montessori-inspired.
+And having guidance, community support, and ease that the site provides is a game-changer!

 If the Montessori method encourages to "follow a child," how are thematic studies congruent with such a principle?